-The academic program provides students with an education that enables them to succeed personally and professionally in a changing and complex global society and prepares them for satisfying and rewarding careers.
+The College academic programs provide students with an education that enables them to succeed personally and professionally in a changing and complex global society and prepares them for satisfying and rewarding careers.
 It encourages seeking truth and expressing ideas and opinions without restraint from political creeds, religious doctrines, economic pressures, or personal biases.